junbolian/Twisted-Convolutional-Networks/Readme.md

 ## Model Details

 TCNs utilize a feature combination strategy to generate higher-order features that capture the interactions between original features.
-Specifically, for an input with `n` features, TCNs generate `C(n, 2)` combinations using element-wise multiplication.
+Specifically, for an input with `n` features, TCNs generate `C(n, 2)` combinations using either element-wise multiplication or summation of pairwise products.
 The resulting combined features are then fed into fully connected layers, which include batch normalization, ReLU activation, and dropout for generalization.
 The TCN model aims to mitigate reliance on feature order and provides a more robust representation for classification tasks.

 ## Results